-At the same, the definition of journalist should not be broadened so as to permit further restrictions on freedom of expression.
-Only if the other flaws we have identified in the Press Proclamation further below and throughout this analysis are addressed, would ARTICLE 19 recommend that the term 'journalist' be expanded to include citizen journalists and others involved in broader media activities, including bloggers.
-This would ensure that the protections afforded to journalists who extend to the broadest category of persons engaged in journalistic activities.
+ARTICLE 19 recommends that the term 'journalist' be defined in the broadest possible terms, to include citizen journalists and others involved in broader media activities.
 It would be adequate to describe a journalist as "any natural or legal person who is regularly or professionally engaged in the collection and dissemination of information to the public via any means of mass communication."